MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/built-in-policy-model-deployment.md

 ---
 title: Control AI model deployment with built-in policies
-titleSuffix: Azure Machine Learning
+titleSuffix: Azure AI Studio
-description: "Learn how to use built-in Azure policies to control what managed AI Services (MaaS) and Model-as-a-Platform (MaaP) AI models can be deployed."
+description: "Learn how to use built-in Azure policies to control what managed AI Services (MaaS) and Model-as-a-Platform (MaaP) AI models can be deployed in Azure AI Studio."
 author: Blackmist
 ms.author: larryfr
-ms.service: azure-machine-learning
+ms.service: azure-ai-studio
-ms.topic: how-to #Don't change ms.date: 09/30/2024
+ms.topic: how-to #Don't change ms.date: 10/02/2024

 #customer intent: As an admin, I want control what Managed AI Services (MaaS) and Model-as-a-Platform (MaaP) AI models can be deployed by my developers.

 ---

-# Control AI model deployment with built-in policies in Azure Machine Learning
+# Control AI model deployment with built-in policies in Azure AI Studio

 Azure Policy provides built-in policy definitions that help you govern the deployment of AI models in Managed AI Services (MaaS) and Model-as-a-Platform (MaaP).
-You can use these policies to control what models your developers can deploy.
+You can use these policies to control what models your developers can deploy in Azure AI Studio.

 ## Prerequisites